NickCrew/CI-Launcher/README.md

     └── user-data
 ```

-Place your cloud images in the "os" directory
+Place your cloud images in the root directory